airbytehq/terraform-provider-airbyte/docs/resources/source_monday.md

 Optional:

-- `subdomain` (String) Default: ""
-Slug/subdomain of the account, or the first part of the URL that comes before .monday.com
+- `subdomain` (String) Slug/subdomain of the account, or the first part of the URL that comes before .monday.com.
+Default: ""